New South Head Road: Present day

 Today the road serves as a major link to the city from the predominantly upper and middle class suburbs of the Woollahra municipality.
 The road is often heavily congested with cars especially during peak hours.
 The road is serviced by a number of bus routes connecting the Sydney CBD to Vaucluse, Watsons Bay and Dover Heights.
 There is a major bus interchange and railway station located on the road at Edgecliff.
 The Watsons Bay ferry services has stops off the road in Rose Bay and Double Bay, providing a popular and quicker option for businesspersons in the area to commute to the city.
 The road also serves as the major leg of the Sydney City to Surf running event, and is famous for the steep ascent from Rose Bay to Vaucluse known as Heartbreak Hill.

 Road classification

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
-Main Road No. 173 was declared along this road on 8 August 1928, from Rushcutters Bay, via Rose Bay to the intersection with Hopetoun Avenue in Vaucluse (and continuing north to the intersection with Old South Head Road in Watsons Bay).
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board.
+Main Road No. 173 was declared along this road on 8 August 1928, from Rushcutters Bay, via Rose Bay to the intersection with Hopetoun Avenue in Vaucluse (and continuing north along Hopetoun Avenue to the intersection with Old South Head Road in Watsons Bay); with the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 173 on 8 April 1929.

+The north-eastern end of Main Road 173 was re-aligned from Hopetoun Avenue to run along the complete length of New South Head Road and terminate with Old South Head Road at Vaucluse on 22 January 1993.

+The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this act, New South Head Road retains its declaration as part of Main Road 173.

-The route was allocated State Route 76, just after the opening of the Kings Cross Tunnel, in 1976, but was completely decommissioned in 2004.
+The route was allocated State Route 76, just after the opening of the Kings Cross Tunnel, in 1976, along New South Head Road and Hopetoun Avenue; the north-eastern end was re-aligned in 1993 to run along the complete length of New South Head Road and end in Vaucluse.
+It was completely decommissioned in 2004.